goeb/smit/README.md

 Small Issue Tracker

-Smit is an open-source issue tracker for general usages, such as customer support, hardware development, bug tracking, etc.
+Smit is a free and open-source issue tracker designed to handle projects with speed and efficiency.

+Smit is easy to install and customize and has a tiny footprint with lightning fast performance.

+Smit will help you:

+- organize issues
+- assign work
+- follow team activity
+- capitalize knowledge

+Issues are to be understand in the broad sense:
+- tasks
+- ideas
+- requests
+- experiments
+- bugs

 Features
 --------

-- Full text searching
+Some of the main features of Smit are:

 - Easy customization of properties
-- Simple, fast and light
-- Easy to install locally, or on a server
-- UTF-8
-- Full-contents view (all issues and their contents on a same page) suitable for HTML or PDF export
+- Advanced searching (including full text searching) and sorting
+- Exporting contents to HTML, text, CSV, PDF (via the browser's capability)
-- Manage several projects
+- Multiple projects support
-- Offline capability
+- Self-Contained: Smit is a single stand-alone executable

 Getting Started